bespoyasov/scroller/README.md

 Puts blocks in line and adds anchors and a scrollbar.
 Has no dependencies.
 IE11+.

-If you use React, checkout [Prokrutchik component](https://github.com/bespoyasov/react-scroller)
+If you use React, checkout [React component](https://github.com/bespoyasov/react-scroller), and for Vue, checkout [Vue compoent](https://github.com/bespoyasov/vue-prokrutchik).

 ## Start